 Every student at least once had difficulties getting along with roommates and Brooklyn-based Ajay Yadav was not an exception.
-He might have been one of the people who had the worst experience.
-Coming back to New York after three months of break, he found his empty apartment, all his belongings gone and his deposit taken away.
+He might have been one of the people who had one of the worst experiences.
+Coming back to New York after three months of break, he found his empty apartment, all his belongings gone, and his deposit taken away.

 People find out about Roomi through Tech Ranch rankings in the app store and social networks such as Twitter and Facebook.
 Yadav explains, “If you search for a roommate, the ranking number is second, and if you search for plural roommates, its number is seven.
-Usually I try to reach out to people.
+Usually, I try to reach out to people.
 Somehow if they like it, they tell their friends.
-It’s just keep moving on, I guess.”
+It just keeps moving on, I guess.”

-The social media in this case is used not for the marketing purpose but just for a platform.
-In order to develop his company he says that he uses different small startups.
+Social media in this case is used not for marketing purposes but just for a platform.
+In order to develop his company, he says that he uses different small startups.
 “One of them, Fire Bases, is an amazing company that goes on Amazon.
-They help you to communicate in real time.
+They help you to communicate in real-time.
 I am trying to use other startups with mine because they are amazing.
 We’re disruptive because instead of using big companies, we’re taking a different approach.”